By: Marilyn L. Davis

 Today is the first day in seventeen years that Morgan is not sleeping beside my bed when I get up.
 There’s no immediate rush to get her outside.

 I don’t know that I realized how quiet it would be writing without Morgan.
-She’s not sleeping next to my desk and dreaming her dog dreams and making her sleep noises.
+She’s not sleeping next to my desk and dreaming her dog dreams and making her sleep noises, nor barking to go outside.
 She’s not barking to go outside.
-She’s not checking to see if I’m getting a treat for her when I refill my coffee mug.
+When I get up to refill my coffee, I realize that Morgan is not there to check on a treat.

-I’m writing today to pay tribute to a dog who loved others and me with a fierce devotion and understanding of what humans need.
+I’m writing today to pay tribute to a dog, named Morgan, who loved others and me with a fierce devotion and understanding of what humans need.

-I moved to Dahlonega, GA .Its appeal was the quiet solitude.
-I’d opened a women’s recovery home in 1990 and drama, chaos, and acting out behaviors typified any given day.
+I moved to Dahlonega, GA, for the quiet solitude.
+I’d opened a women’s recovery home in 1990, and drama, chaos, and acting out behaviors typified any given day.
 So when a friend told me about a little ramshackle cabin across the road from him, I quickly took advantage of the opportunity to remove myself at least for a few hours every day from the demands of others.

-I never had a dog, except one when I was a small child and too young to appreciate the love and responsibility of a pet.
+I never had a dog, except one when I was a small child and too young to appreciate the love and responsibility.
 She started chasing chickens when we moved to Tennessee and was promptly shipped back to Indiana.
 So, now, forty-five years later, I had this ball of fur, all clean, wrapped in a towel with brown eyes staring up at me.

 Without thinking, I gave her the Eskimo greeting and rubbed my nose on her snout.
 She then licked my face, and I knew that I would not give her away.
 I can’t explain the bond that those simple gestures created that night.

 What she liked was to be as close to me as possible.
-On the couch if I was reading or watching a movie, on the bed if I was sleeping, under my feet if I was cooking, or laying next to the tub if I was bathing.
+She’d be there if I were reading or watching a movie on the couch, on the bed if I was sleeping, under my feet if I was cooking, or lying next to the tub if I was bathing.

 Morgan started coming to work with me.
-Now she had playmates around the clock, people to walk her in the park, and she demonstrated that uncanny ability of dogs to sense when someone needs love and attention.
+Now she had playmates around the clock, people to walk her in the park, and she demonstrated a dogs’ uncanny ability to sense when someone needs love and attention.

-When some women perceived the question as threatening and gave a defensive answer, Morgan would sometimes get up and put her head on their knees as if to say, “I’m with you, go ahead and talk.”
-I can’t remember a time that the woman didn’t immediately pet her and then pour out their heart.
+When some women perceived the question as threatening and gave a defensive answer, Morgan would sometimes get up and put her head on their knees as if to say, “I’m with you; go ahead and talk.”
+I can’t remember when the woman didn’t immediately pet her and then pour out their heart.
 Morgan didn’t err in her assessments.

 I learned to share her love because I knew that no matter who Morgan paired up with that day or who she singled out for extra support, she would come home with me.